libreeng/BD-D365/README.md

 Both solutions have been left as "unmanaged", meaning that they can both continue to be modified as needed.

+## Pre-requisites

+The Onsight extension stores your Onsight API key in an environment variable.
+In order to read this variable's value at runtime, each user must have the *Environment Variable Definition* permission enabled.
+The easiest way to enable this is by enabling it on one or more user roles within Dynamics 365's *Advanced Settings > Security > Security Roles* page, under the **Custom Entities** tab.

 ## Installation

 1) From source, zip up both the *OnsightConnect_1_0_0* and *OnsightConnectResources_1_0_0* folders into their own respective zip files.